kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/3919-customized-recommender-vpa/README.md

 	// resources for all containers in the pod, without additional constraints.
 	// +optional
 	ResourcePolicy *PodResourcePolicy `json:"resourcePolicy,omitempty" protobuf:"bytes,3,opt,name=resourcePolicy"`

-  // Name of the recommender responsible for generating recommendation for this object.
+	// Recommender responsible for generating recommendation for this object.
-  RecommenderName []string `json:"recommenderName,omitempty" protobuf:"bytes,4,opt,name=recommenderName"`
+	// List should be empty (then the default recommender will generate the
+	// recommendation) or contain exactly one recommender.
+	// +optional
+	Recommenders []*VerticalPodAutoscalerRecommenderSelector `json:"recommenders,omitempty" protobuf:"bytes,4,opt,name=recommenders"`
 }
 ```